Post may contain affiliate links more information is provided in this link.

 Forge Your Wealth is meant for education and entertainment and should not be used for financial advice.

 In this post, I will write about further changes in your lifestyle that can improve your budget.
 These changes can be moderate to impacting changes which have potential to uproot your lifestyle.
-If you are new, I highly recommend you check my previous post where I mention some changes which are not as severe.
-However, many of these costly lifestyles can and should be avoided as they are money trap pits.
-Even if you have a very good budget and plenty of money for emergencies, the advice given here will make sure that not only do you keep that money, but that you make more.
+If you are new I highly recommend you check my previous post where I mention some changes which are not as severe.
+However many of these costly lifestyles can and should be avoided as they are money traps.
+Even if you have a very good budget and plenty of money for emergencies the advice given here will make sure that not only do you keep that money, but that you make more.

 Find A Cheap Place, Get Roommates

 The easiest way to minimize the impact of you residence lifestyle is to go as cheap as possible.
 This includes finding the cheapest place possible, settling, and maybe even getting roommates.
 This will be hard and will require a massive change in your lifestyle.